chipsalliance/caliptra-sw/runtime/README.md

 ### CM_IMPORT

-Imports the specified data and returns a CMID for it.
+Imports the specified key and returns a CMK for it.

-Usage information is required so that the data can be verified and used appropriately.
+Usage information is required so that the key can be verified and used appropriately.

 Command Code: `0x434D_494D` ("CMIM")